mode/mode-python-importers/README.md

   table will be replaced with your chosen CSV.
 Note that table replacements cannot be undone, so this flag is not recommended if the table name is inferred.
+- `--encoding` set the character encoding of your chosen CSV.
+Defaults to 'UTF-8'.
+For encoding failures, often try 'Latin-1'.

 ## Example Usage

 ```